Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 ![show alerts](assets/alert.jpg)

-These alerts will only run if there is new data in the dynamic table which will only have products that are running on low inventory.
-So, you see how easy it is to manage and maintain this in Snowflake.
+These alerts will only run if there is new data in the dynamic table (low inventory products).
+So, its super easy to manage and maintain alerts in Snowflake on live data.

 You can monitor, resume or pause alerts.